Morobang/sql-training/01-lessons/00-original-chapters/README.md

 # Original Chapters Archive

-This folder contains the original 18-chapter sequential structure.
-These chapters have been reorganized into a new 3-level progressive learning path.
+**Status**: ✅ **All Content Migrated**

+This folder served as a temporary archive during reorganization.
+All original chapter content has been moved to the appropriate learning levels as supplementary "deep-dive" materials.

 ---